Contaminant Fate and Transport Capabilities @ MD-DE-DC

 Below are some cooperators and collaborators that work with the Contaminate Fate and Transport Capabilities Team.

-From initial site characterization to the development of sustainable bioremediation technology, the FAB team can work with a variety of compounds-- including, but not limited to, volatile organic compounds, nitroaromatics, metals, nutrients and trace organic compounds.
+From initial site characterization to the development of sustainable bioremediation approaches, the Contaminant Fate and Bioremediation (FAB) team works to understand a variety of contaminants in the environment including, but not limited to, Per- and polyfluoroalkyl substances (PFAS), volatile organic compounds (such as chlorinated solvents), polychlorinated biphenyls nitroaromatics, metals, nutrients and trace organic compounds.

 The focus of FAB Team studies often has been on unusual contaminants, for which there is little initial biodegradation data, and on complex environments or site conditions, such as wetlands.
-The FAB team utilizes, modifies and creates state-of-the-art technology to remediate contaminated sites while maintaining an unbiased science approach, which is the foundation of the U.S. Geological Survey.
+The FAB team utilizes, modifies and develops state-of-the-art technology to remediate contaminated sites while maintaining an unbiased science approach, which is the foundation of the U.S. Geological Survey (USGS).

 Site Characterization Capabilities